 - Compensation insurance for the helper is mandatory; you will be required to take care of her medical expenses as well.

-To start the hiring process, you must fill up and sign four copies of the standard employment contract – ID407 (one will be for the helper’s Consulate, one will be with Immigration and the other copies are for the employer and domestic helper respectively).
+To start the hiring process, you must fill up and sign four copies of the standard employment contract – ID407 (one will be for the helper’s Consulate, one will be with Immigration and the other copies are for the employer and the domestic helper, respectively).
 You must also fill out immigration application forms (ID988A and ID988B) and provide a few supporting documents.

 Salary, Food Allowance And Other Costs Of Hiring A Domestic Helper